-Doctoral students of the program organize the international PhD student symposium "Horizons in Molecular Biology" every year with great success, attracting outstanding speakers and approximately 300 participants from all over the world.
+Doctoral students of the program organize the international PhD student symposium "Horizons in Molecular Biology" every year with great success, attracting outstanding speakers and up to 300 participants from all over the world.
 The meeting was designed by the students to promote scientific exchange between young researchers from different disciplines.
 Since 2007, a "Career Fair for Scientists" precedes the annual Horizons meetings.
 The career fair offers a unique and exciting program of career presentations, CV-Check, workshops and interviews and is also organized by the Molecular Biology students.

 At the end of the PhD training program, a doctoral thesis is submitted either in the traditional format, or as a collection of scientific publications in internationally recognized journals along with a general introduction and a discussion of the results.
-The degree PhD or, alternatively, Dr. rer. nat. is awarded after the successful defense of the doctoral thesis.
+The degree of a "Ph.D." or, alternatively, "Dr. rer. nat." is awarded after the successful defense of the doctoral thesis.